FHA Loan Requirements

 FHA Credit Score Requirements

 One benefit that makes FHA loans attractive to buyers is the flexibility with regard to credit score requirements.
-(An FHA loan can allow for a credit score as low as 580 depending on your lender, a score that would make you ineligible for many other types of loans.)
 Once you know your credit score, you can see your eligibility for various FHA loan products.
-Here is the limit for 2019:
+Here is the limit for 2021/2022:

 qualify for the low down payment advantage, which is currently 3.5% of the purchase price.